Examinations In 2019/2020

 Year 11 students will be focusing on revision and revision techniques in the critical months leading up to their summer examinations.

-Please find below some PowerPoint slides and videos which feature techniques students can use including: the use of flash cards, post-its, graphic organisers etc. After looking at the slides it may explain why your son/daughter’s bedroom walls may be covered in post-its.
+Please find below some PowerPoint slides and videos which feature techniques you can use including: the use of flash cards, post-its, graphic organisers etc.

 Please click to download these PowerPoint slides – then SAVE AS to your own computer otherwise the images will not show.